Service of Legal Process

 4. A summary of all known information about the person to be served – name, address, telephone numbers, ID number, work location, etc. We recommend providing as much information as possible about the Subject, including any known phone numbers and the numbers of any known relatives.
 This will assist the bailiff, who will actually be serving the documents.

-Following service on the party, the bailiff will notify the local judge, who will notify the Central Authority.
-The Central Authority will mail a Certificate of Service, to us anf we will FedEx it to you.
-The process takes about 3 months to complete.
+6. Following service on the party, the bailiff will notify the local judge, who will notify the Central Authority.
+The Central Authority will mail a Certificate of Service, to you.
+The process takes about 6 months to complete.

 Informal Process Service in China